 Putting It All Together

 This may seem like a lot of information, but it all boils down to some fairly simple principles.
-When you consider all the various effects we’ve talked about, you can come away with these solid tips for building your credit with credit cards:
+When you consider all the various scoring factors we’ve talked about, you can come away with these solid tips for building your credit with credit cards:

-- Late payments have a negative effect on your credit
+- Late payments and similar delinquencies may have a long-lasting negative impact on your credit scores

 - Set up automatic payments to avoid being late